-Traditional ways of working focus on big bang product or service development in the build phase.
+Traditional ways of working focus on big-bang product or service development in the build phase.
 Agile ways of working focus on building the product or service minimum marketable or viable features in small iterations based on the just-in-time user stories or requirements.
 Agile ways of development focus on delivering value early.
 The focus shifts from documentation to delivering working product or service features right from the beginning.
-In order that Agile BPM initiatives can link strategy, identify value aspects and focus on the relevant objects, the Agile BPM initiatives in the Build phase use process architecture concepts.
-There is a misunderstanding that there is no need of the process architect role and process architecture artefact in the agile environment.
-However various BPM project focused and isolated user stories may overlook the holistic picture of the enterprise architecture and underlying business process and technology assets.
-To be agile in the build phase, the process user stories need to be connected and classified as described in the process architecture chapter.
+So that Agile BPM initiatives can link strategy, identify value aspects, and focus on the relevant objects, the Agile BPM initiatives in the Build phase use process architecture concepts.
+There is a misunderstanding that the process architect role and process architecture artifact are not needed in the agile environment.
+However, various BPM project focused and isolated user stories may overlook the holistic picture of the enterprise architecture and underlying business process and technology assets.
+To be agile in the build phase, the process user stories need to be connected and classified as described in the Process Architecture chapter.

-The impact of the process user stories needs to be looked into through the lens of the relevant process architectural categorizations and classifications.
+The impact of the process user stories needs to be considered through the lens of the relevant process architectural categorizations and classifications.
 Agile process architecture integrated with user stories would not only result in better identification of value, performance, rules, monitoring, organizational change management, risk, and implementation strategy, but it would also provide a shared vision of the enterprise to guide the agile teams working in the distributed Agile BPM development environments.
 Hence, agile ways of working require process architecture principles.
 This enables the project architecture, at the beginning of the project, to be linked to the holistic enterprise architecture, and then the details of the architecture will evolve as the BPM project progresses in small iterations.
-In the specific
+In the specific BPM work, we suggest applying Service-oriented Architecture (SOA) and Process-oriented Architecture (POA) principles.
+A repeatable process or a part of the process can be developed as a "service".
+A business process or workflow can be managed through the choreography and orchestration of services.
+As Qumer and Henderson Sellers point out, the agile service-oriented process is developed in small iterations.